This blog may contain affiliate links. Read our disclosure policy for more info.

 I visited Arenal Volcano National Park on a guided tour simply because I love hearing all about the area from a knowledgeable guide.
 This specific tour is a great option as it includes all your fees, water, transport, and a guide.
 If you’re short on time, you should consider booking a combination tour.
 This full-day tour visits Arenal and La Fortuna Waterfall, a butterfly garden, Maleku Indian village, and the free hot spring river.

 As mentioned, Arenal Volcano is located within Arenal Volcano National Park.
-The admission is $15 USD for adults and $5 per child, and the entrance to the park is from 8 am to 4 pm.
+The admission is $15 USD for adults and $5 USD per child, and the entrance to the park is from 8 am to 4 pm.

 3. Chato Volcano